apptentive/apptentive-android/README.md

 ## Install Guide

+This walk-through will guide you through the installation and configuration of the Apptentive SDK in your Android apps.
+This video will help to get you started, and the rest of this document embody a complete reference of the Apptentive Android SDK API.

 [![Apptentive Android SDK Install Guide](https://raw.github.com/skykelsey/apptentive-android/engagement_and_push/etc/screenshots/apptentive_android_video_screenshot.png)](http://vimeo.com/85495302)

+Laid
-This walk-through will guide you through the installation and configuration of the Apptentive SDK in your Android apps.
-Laid out below are instructions that will allow you to ask users to rate your app, give and receive feedback about app performance, and show surveys to your users.
+out below are instructions that will allow you to ask users to rate your app, give and receive feedback about app performance, and show surveys to your users.